+- Underwater communications^^ - Demonstrate ability to achieve and maintain neutral buoyancy while submerged - Demonstrate techniques of self-rescue and buddy rescue - Navigate underwater ^ - Plan and execute a dive^ - Demonstrate judgment adequate for safe scientific diving ^^

+Rescue Skills:

-• Underwater communications^^ • Demonstrate ability to achieve and maintain neutral buoyancy while submerged • Demonstrate techniques of self-rescue and buddy rescue • Navigate underwater ^ • Plan and execute a dive^ • Demonstrate judgment adequate for safe scientific diving ^^ Re escue Skills: • Rescue from depth and transport 25 yards (23 meters), as a diver, a passive simulated victim of an accident: surface diver, establish buoyancy, stabilize victim Demonstrate simulated in-water mouth-to-mouth resuscitation Removal of victim from water to shore or boat Stressed and panicked diver scenarios Recommendations For Rescue Of A Submerged Unresponsive Compressed- Gas Diver - Appendix 9 ad su an accessfully complete a minimum of one checkout dive and at least eleven ditional open water dives in a variety of dive sites, for a cumulative surface to rface time of 6 hours.
-Dives following the checkout dive(s) may be supervised by active Scientific Diver holding the necessary depth authorization experienced in e type of diving planned, and with the knowledge and permission of the DSO Th ov he eleven dives (minimum) following the initial checkout dive may be conducted er a variety of depth ranges as specified by the OM DCB.
-Depth progression ust proceed shallower to deeper after acceptable skills and judgement have been monstrated, and are not to exceed 100 feet (30 m) during the initial 12 dive cycle Checkout dive element Evaluated on all dives Evaluated on an dives Evaluated at some point during the training cycle
+- Rescue from depth and transport 25 yards (23 meters), as a diver, a passive simulated victim of an accident: surface diver, establish buoyancy, stabilize victim - Demonstrate simulated in-water mouth-to-mouth resuscitation - Removal of victim from water to shore or boat - Stressed and panicked diver scenarios - Recommendations For Rescue Of A Submerged Unresponsive Compressed-Gas Diver - Appendix 9

+Successfully complete a minimum of one checkout dive and at least eleven additional open water dives in a variety of dive sites, for a cumulative surface to surface time of 6 hours.
+Dives following the checkout dive(s) may be supervised by an active Scientific Diver holding the necessary depth authorization experienced in the type of diving planned, and with the knowledge and permission of the DSO

+The eleven dives (minimum) following the initial checkout dive may be conducted over a variety of depth ranges as specified by the OM DCB.
+Depth progression must proceed shallower to deeper after acceptable skills and judgement have been demonstrated, and are not to exceed 100 feet (30 m) during the initial 12 dive cycle

+[^] Evaluated at some point during the training cycle

-Examinations Equipment The trainee will be subject to examination/review of: Personal diving equipment • Task specific equipment • Function and manipulation of decompression computer to be employed by the diver (if applicable) Written The trainee must pass a written examination reviewed and approved by the OM Exams DCB that demonstrates knowledge of at least the following: • Function, care, use, and maintenance of diving equipment Advanced physics and physiology of diving Diving regulations Applicable diving environments • Emergency procedures for OM-specific dive mode(s) and environments, including buoyant ascent and ascent by air sharing Currently accepted decompression theory and procedures Proper use of dive tables Hazards of breath-hold diving and ascents • Planning and supervision of diving operations
+Examinations Equipment The trainee will be subject to examination/review of: Personal diving equipment Task specific equipment Function and manipulation of decompression computer to be employed by the diver (if applicable) Written The trainee must pass a written examination reviewed and approved by the OM Exams DCB that demonstrates knowledge of at least the following: Function, care, use, and maintenance of diving equipment Advanced physics and physiology of diving Diving regulations Applicable diving environments • Emergency procedures for OM-specific dive mode(s) and environments, including buoyant ascent and ascent by air sharing Currently accepted decompression theory and procedures Proper use of dive tables Hazards of breath-hold diving and ascents Planning and supervision of diving operations